Shaunisme/deep-learning-challenge/README.md

+## Deep Learning Challenge
-# Alphabet Soup Charity Neural Network Analysis
+# Alphabet Soup Charity Neural Network Analysis Report

 ## Overview
 The purpose of this analysis is to use a neural network to decide which companies should recieve loans from Alphabet Soup.
 This analysis uses python's TensorFlow library to create, train, and evaluate data gathered from previous loans.